paulozip/arauto/README.md

 Arauto can be used in three different ways:

 ## Web
 If you are just curious about what you can do with Arauto, **[you can refer to this website](https://projectarauto.herokuapp.com)**.
-This version contains some example datasets that you can use to check how Arauto works.
+This version contains some toy datasets that you can use to check how Arauto works.

 **IMPORTANT: please be aware that this web version is a lightweight version of Arauto, with low computational power and with some features disable, since we are using a free-tier version of Heroku instance.**.
 To understand the full potential of Arauto, use one of the installations version below.